The two RV Gypsies: Full-Time RVers

 road tunnel

-And here is the photo that Karen Duquette entered into a STATE-WIDE photo contest and won third (3rd) place.
+Below: Here is the photo that Karen Duquette entered into a STATE-WIDE photo contest and won third (3rd) place.
+Notice the image of a man on the rocks in the photo.
+The judges liked that he was included in the photo.

 wiining autum photo